 – Fun opportunity for his family

-POWER COUPLE RICK & Rebecca
+POWER COUPLE RICK & REBECCA

 Rick and Rebecca are passionate about their family and are looking to start a business that will help them make money as well as promote physical fitness for children.
 Rick and Rebecca have executive-level full-time jobs and are tired of the “rat race.”
 Although both Rick and Rebecca know the inner workings of managing a team and running someone else’s business, neither of them have owned a business before, so investing in a proven franchise system makes a lot of sense.
 They plan on being very hands-on with the business and will be overseeing day-to-day operations while being amazing community partners.
 They are interested in learning about all aspects of the franchise business including financing.

-Upside for Rick and Rebecca
+The upside for Rick and Rebecca

 – Satisfying the dream of having their own business